garagehive/garagehive.github.io/docs/garagehive-whats-new.md

 # What's new?
 Below is a list of Garage Hive developments:

+### 6th February 2023
+* Added the **Begins With** filter to **Engine Model Codes** Service Package conditions, which filters out certain engine codes that begin with the specified code, [read more](service-package-conditions.html).
+* Added the ability to set the vehicle's age service package condition based on the vehicle's first registration date rather than the production year, [read more](service-package-conditions.html).

 ### 23rd January 2023
-* Garage Hive now includes the **Pay360** integration, which is an online payment service that helps make the payment process more efficient and faster. [read more](garagehive-setting-up-payment-by-pay360.html).
+* Garage Hive now includes the **Pay360** integration, which is an online payment service that helps make the payment process more efficient and faster, [read more](garagehive-setting-up-payment-by-pay360.html).
 * Added **EV Components** in vehicle cards, such as **EV Type** and **EV Battery Size**.

    ![](media/garagehive-ev-components.png)